Acute Viral Hepatitis Testing

 It is possible to be infected with more than one hepatitis virus, and an acute infection with one hepatitis virus can be superimposed on a chronic infection with a different hepatitis virus.
 In such cases, there may be a positive result for more than one type of virus and care must be taken when interpreting the results.

 If all the viral tests are negative, then the antibody or antigen level is too low to detect or the hepatitis is due to some other cause.
-For more on this and other tests that may be done to determine the cause, see the article on Hepatitis.

 The test results may not always be able to tell whether you have had a previous hepatitis infection or whether you have developed antibodies in response to a vaccine.
 Usually other types of tests are performed to provide this type of information.
 See the individual articles on Hepatitis A, B or C for more on this.